List of birds of New Brunswick: Gulls, terns, and skimmers

-Laridae is a family of medium to large seabirds and includes gulls, terns, kittiwakes, and skimmers.
-They are typically grey or white, often with black markings on the head or wings.
-They have stout, longish bills and webbed feet.
+Laridae is a family of seabirds and includes gulls, terns, and skimmers.
+Gulls are typically grey or white, often with black markings on the head or wings.
+Terns are generally smaller than gulls with more pointed wings and bills, many also having forked tails which help with aerial manoeuvrability.
+Both species can be found inland near lakes and rivers, however gulls have adapted well to human presence and can often be found in urban centers.